catlewin/invisible-watermark-cat/threshold_tests/crop_test_results/crop_summary.md

 # 📊 Crop Threshold Summary

+> 📘 **Crop thresholds represent the smallest percentage of the image that could be retained (centered) while still allowing successful decoding.
+Lower values indicate greater robustness to cropping.**

 This summary reports the robustness of each watermarking method under threshold-based attacks.
 - **Clean Failures**: Number of images where the method failed to decode the original, unattacked watermarked image.
 These images are excluded from threshold calculations.
 - **Attack Failures**: Number of images that failed decoding at all tested attack levels.